prohippo/ActiveWatch/README.md

-ActiveWatch (AW) is a set of Java software modules for building various automatic text processing capabilities.
-It is unusual in its being based on indexing text according to only a finiite set of selected lexical features instead of whole words.
+ActiveWatch (AW) is a set of Java software modules for building various statistical text processing capabilities.
+It is unusual in its being based on indexing text according to only a finite set of selected lexical features instead of whole words.
 It represents text items as M-dimensional numerical vectors, where M will be on the order of 10⁴.

-Finite indexing allows for reliable estimation of the probability that a particular lexical feature in a text item of given length.
+Finite indexing lets us reliably estimate the probability that a given lexical feature occurs in a text item of given length.
 A multinomial model can then be applied to compute a statistically scaled inner-product similarity measure between pairs of vectors.
 This offers an alternative to the normalized, but unscaled, cosine similarity of Gerard Salton.

 AW lexical features for indexing text currently fall into three types:
-(1) all alphanumeric 2-grams, like TH, F1, 2X, or 00; frequency-selected
+(1) all alphanumeric 2-grams, like TH, F1, 2X, or 00; (2) selected
-alphabetic n-grams (where n > 2), like QUE, REVE, and CLASS; and a fixed number of user-defined alphabetic word beginnings and word endings, like THERMO- and -MOTHER, which could encompass an entire word like MOTHER.
+alphabetic n-grams (for n > 2), like QUE, REVE, and CLASS; and (3) a fixed number of user-defined alphanumeric word beginnings and endings, like THERMO- and -MOTHER; these can cover an entire word like MOTHER.

 Indexing with word fragments will always be noisier than with whole words.
 For example, if the word CONFABULATE is unrecognized, we must